Is Fishbowl right for you?

 FIFO versus LIFO

-The last in, first out (LIFO) and FIFO methods are complete inverses.
+The LIFO and FIFO methods are complete inverses.
 With the LIFO method, you sell the newest stock first.

 Each method affects financial statements and inventory valuation in opposite ways, especially under varying market conditions.
 For instance, LIFO can be more beneficial during times of inflation because selling the newest inventory first lowers your net profits and, in turn, your taxable income.
 Conversely, FIFO is more advantageous when prices are stable or declining.
 Understanding these nuances is crucial for selecting the right inventory method for your business.